Awards can be used to fund the following collaborative activities in emerging areas of science relevant to BBSRC’s strategic priorities:

 You can request additional care costs as part of an International Partnering Award grant proposal.
 These may cover the additional care requirements for visits, meetings and overseas travel undertaken as part of the supported activity.

-Costs which form part of someone’s normal care arrangements must not be included and making arrangements for the care to be provided is the responsibility of the carer themselves.
+Costs that form part of someone’s normal care arrangements must not be included and making arrangements for the care to be provided is the responsibility of the carer themselves.

 Costs should be reasonable and outlined on Je-S in the ‘Other Directly Incurred Costs’ section.
 Funds for supporting people with caring responsibilities should form part of the overall budget envelope.